Thunderstorm Warning: Meteorological Agency Lists Areas Likely to Face More Rains on Monday, May 18

 • Southern Ghana is expected to experience mist, slight rain, and intermittent sunny spells in the course of the day

-• The northern regions are forecasted to remain sunny with isolated thunderstorms in the evening
+• The northern regions of the country are forecasted to remain sunny, with isolated thunderstorms expected in the evening

-Starting in the morning, the agency said some coastal, forest, and hilly areas in southern Ghana may experience mist or fog with slight rain.
+Starting in the morning, the agency said some coastal, forest, and hilly areas in the southern parts of the country may experience mist or fog with slight rain.

 The Ghana Meteorological Agency, thunderstorms, downpour, rains, Weather warning, Ghana weather forcast

-The Ghana Meteorological Agency is predicting more rain on May 18.
-Credit: Matt Cardy
+The Ghana Meteorological Agency is predicting thunderstorms on May 18, 2026, following recent heavy rainfall.
+Photo credit: Matt Cardy

 Source: Getty Images

-As the day progresses, sunny conditions with occasional cloud cover will persist, according to the update on X.
+As the day progresses, sunny conditions with occasional cloud cover will persist, according to an update on X by GMet.

 Later in the afternoon and into the evening hours, a few places along the coast, middle and transition sectors are likely to experience thunderstorms or rain.